Best Fish Finders Under $200 – (Top 5 Pick in 2023)

-Best Fish Finders Under $200 Reviews 2023
+Best Fish Finders Under $200 Reviews 2024

-1. Garmin Striker Vivid 4cv Fish finder – Our Top Pick
+- Garmin Striker Vivid 4cv Fish finder – Our Top Pick

-2. LUCKY YT-US-Y2020-CLA – Best Wireless Handheld Fish Finders
+- LUCKY YT-US-Y2020-CLA – Best Wireless Handheld Fish Finders

-3. Aukfa 001254 Underwater – Best Underwater Fishing Camera Under $200
+- Aukfa 001254 Underwater – Best Underwater Fishing Camera Under $200

-4. Garmin Striker 010-02246-02 Sonar with GPS – Editor’s Choice
+- Garmin Striker 010-02246-02 Sonar with GPS – Editor’s Choice

-5. LUCKY FF718LiC-W Fish Finder – Best Value for the Money
+- LUCKY FF718LiC-W Fish Finder – Best Value for the Money

 1. Garmin 010-02550-00 Striker Vivid 4cv – Top Pick

-It has 7 color chosen options to see fish and structure in maximum contrast and clarity.
+It has 7 color options to see fish and structure in maximum contrast and clarity.
 The different color schemes can also be independently set up.
 The screen is easy to remove from the mount bracket for storage.
 The package includes a tilt/swivel mount plus transom and trolling motor mounting hardware and cable.

 PROS

-• Water-resistant
+- Water-resistant

-• Easy-to-use color display
+- Easy-to-use color display

-• Built-in high sensitive GPS
+- Built-in high sensitive GPS

-• It be can set to alarm at a set depth
+- It be can set to alarm at a set depth

-• Display is available in 4 different sizes
+- Display is available in 4 different sizes

-• Easy to set up and navigate
+- Easy to set up and navigate

 CONS

-• Does not come with a cover for the screen
+- Does not come with a cover for the screen

-• There is no instruction
+- There is no instruction

-• SD card slot isn’t available
+- SD card slot isn’t available

 2. LUCKY YT-US-Y2020-CLA Wireless Handheld Fish Finder

-LUCKY handheld fish finder is waterproof in rain, so don’t need to worry about the splashes which make the display damaged.
-Even if it will drop into the river or lake, it would be floating on the surface water.
+It is waterproof in rain, no need to worry about the splashes.
+Even if it drops into the river or lake, it will float on the water.
+It can be worked for 5-6 hours after completing the charge.
 You just need to set it in the open air to avoid water vapor because of the temperature differences.

 LUCKY wireless handheld fish finder supports up to 328ft wireless operation and max 147ft water depth detection for wireless mode.
 And the depth detection range can reach up to 328ft when you switch to wired mode.
-The package also includes a 25ft/7.62m extension cable and an anti-fish bite plastic float.
+You can switch from wired mode to wireless mode, depending on the different fishing environments.

 Package Content: